AngelhackDev/daml-fungible-token/WORKFLOW.md

 ### Single‑step transfer (self‑transfer)

-- Applied when sender == receiver.
-This is a merge/split flow handled by [TokenTransferInstruction.daml](mdc:fungible-token/daml/Fungible/TokenTransferInstruction.daml).
+- Applied when `sender == receiver`.
+This is a merge/split flow handled by [TokenTransferInstruction.daml](/fungible-token/daml/Fungible/TokenTransferInstruction.daml).
 - Inputs are validated and archived at accept; any change is returned; result is Completed with receiver holding(s).

 Initiation: